Valhalla (crater): Craters

 Several prominent impact craters and catenae are located within Valhalla structure.
 At the northern margin of it Gomul Catena can be found as well as Egdir and Mimir craters.
 The catena consists of a linear sequence of impact craters and probably resulted from a break-up of a comet (like comet Shoemaker-Levy 9).
-To the south of Valhalla there are Sarakka and Nar impact craters; to the east of it (at the boundary between the inner and outer trough zones) are Sculd crater and Svol Catena.
+To the south of Valhalla there are Sarakka and Nar impact craters; to the east of it (at the boundary between the inner and outer trough zones) are Sculd and Svol Catena.
 To the west of Valhalla another large multi-ring basin—Asgard—can be found.
 The central parts of Valhalla are less cratered than the old plain outside the structure.
 This indicates that Valhalla is significantly younger than Callisto itself.